- Coconut Grove

 This neighborhood has tons of beach space and a coral reef to explore deep in the crystal water.
 You can find excellent places to live here during the off-season if you love the idea of urban separation.

-Brickell is a location where working people can thrive.
+Brickell is an amazing Miami neighborhood that is a fantastic place to live.
 It’s one of the largest financial areas in the country, filled with tons of office buildings and apartments.
 You’ll also find many banks here with young people that work and play in the city.
 Luxury is prominent in this area focused on wealth.

 There are not just office buildings here, however.
 Even the most studious workers need some time to relax.
 In Brickell, you can locate plenty of restaurants and bars tailored to serve a higher class of living.
 Brickell is an ideal place to enjoy life while making a solid living.